enthought/mayavi/docs/source/mayavi/installation.rst

   2. The second is to build the eggs from the source tarballs.
 This is also fairly easy to do if you have a proper build environment.

-To install easy eggs, first make sure the requirements are installed, and then build and install the eggs like so::
+To install eggs, first make sure the requirements are installed, and then build and install the eggs like so::

  $ easy_install "Mayavi[app]"